BastilleBSD/rocinante/docs/chapters/template.rst

   SYSRC minecraft_mems=${MINECRAFT_MEMS}
   SYSRC minecraft_args=${MINECRAFT_ARGS}
   SERVICE minecraft restart

-  RDR tcp 25565 25565
+The CMD make line makes the

-The MOUNT line mounts the ports directory, then the CMD make line makes the port.
+port.
 This can be modified to use any port in the port tree.